Uminosachi/sd-webui-inpaint-anything/README.md

 ## Auto-saving images

 * The inpainted image will be automatically saved in the folder that matches the current date within the `outputs/inpaint-anything` directory.
+* You can switch to the `outputs/img2img-images` directory via the "Inpaint Anything" section found in the "Settings" tab on the Web UI.

 ## License